Affine Fractional Sobolev and Isoperimetric Inequalities: Fractional Zhang projection inequalities and radial mean bodies

-Hence, we can reformulate inequalities obtained by Gardner and Zhang \cite{GZ} to obtain inequalities for fractional polar projection bodies.
+Hence, we can reformulate the Gardner--Zhang inequalities~\eqref{eq_gardnerzhang} obtained in \cite{GZ} to get inequalities for fractional polar projection bodies.
 In particular, Theorem~5.5 and Lemma 5.7 from \cite{GZ} imply that

-for $E\subset\R^n$ a convex body and $0<s<1$ with equality precisely if $E$ is a simplex, where $\S$ is any $n$-dimensional simplex in $\R^n$.
-Letting $s\to 1^-$ and using Theorem~\ref{thm_limitM}, we obtain the Zhang projection inequality \cite{Zhang91} (without the equality case), which was reproved in \cite{GZ}:
+for $E\subset \mathbb R^{n}$ a convex body and $0<s<1$ with equality precisely if $E$ is a simplex, where $\Svtex $ is any $n$-dimensional simplex in $\mathbb R^{n}$.
+Letting $s\to 1^{-}$ and using Theorem~\ref{thm_limitM}, we obtain the Zhang projection inequality \cite{Zhang91} (without the equality case), which was reproved in \cite{GZ}:

-for $E\subset\R^n$ a convex body.
+for $E\subset \mathbb R^{n}$ a convex body.

-Conversely, we can reformulate Theorem \ref{thm_fracpetty} for radial mean bodies and obtain sharp affine isoperimetric inequalities for radial $p$-th mean bodies for $-1<p<0$.
-Using also a variation of our approach to Theorem \ref{thm_fracpetty}, we obtain the following result, which proves a natural conjecture in the field.
+Conversely, we can reformulate Theorem~\ref{thm_fracpetty} for radial mean bodies and obtain sharp affine isoperimetric inequalities for radial $p$-th mean bodies for $-1<p<0$.
+Using a variation of our approach to Theorem~\ref{thm_fracpetty}, we obtain the following result.
 We have included the case $p=n$ from \cite[Lemma 5.7]{GZ} in the statement of the result.

-\begin{theorem} If $\,E\subset \R^n$ is a convex body, then
+\begin{theorem} If $\,E\subset \mathbb R^{n}$ is a convex body, then